wdi-atx-10/class/squads.md

 * Ask for feedback on homework or projects
 * Participate in pair programming/group activities during the unit

-Your squad is **not** the same as the group you'll have for your group project.
+Your squad is **not** the same as the group you'll have for the unit group project.

 ## Unit 1